 Introduction to NIEM Model Instances

+Consider a 1-2 paragraph “abstract” with highpoints focused on strengths/benefits/positives and key definitions (this may be repurposed and used in other materials/briefs

+Consider how this will be used: do you want readers to get the “good stuff” up front? then consider leading w/ a very brief background explanation of issue then roll into solution – then go you can return Communications scholarly research shows that if we’re attempting to introduce something new and great, it’s better to lead with the “goodness” – if you lead with what wasn’t great, that’s what sticks in readers’ minds and/or they never drift down to the important stuff.
+It is likely important to introduce key parts of the terms/definitions early on – my impression is that these are important – we could possibly box them in or highlight them in some way early, then come back to the complete terminology later on

 Background: How We Got Here

 NIEM began as a framework for building and defining messages to facilitate exchanges of information.
-Part of that framework was a defined process.
-Part of the framework was a model that formed a base on which exchanges were defined.
-That base would be both carved down and extended to meet the needs of each exchange.
-That base existed, and still exists, as a set of XML Schema documents.
+One part of the framework was a defined process for these message.
+Another prt of the framework was a model that formed the basis on which exchanges were defined.
+The base would be both carved down and extended to meet the needs of each exchange.
+This base exists as a set of XML Schema documents.

-As other means of exchanging information have become popular, notably JSON1, the community needs have expanded to using NIEM with exchange mechanisms other than XML Schema.
-JSON is the current alternate means, but many more exist.
+Other means of exchanging information are increasingly being used.
+Demand for NIEM with exchange mechanisms have expanded beyond the XML Schema.
+Most notably, this is JSON1, which is the current alternate means, but many more exist.

 Dealing with this issue, both now and in the future, is the rationale for the Metamodel.